-- Introduces the basic concepts of abstract data types (ADTs). - Introduces a variety of data structures such as hash tables, search trees, tries, heaps, graphs, B-trees. - >>> To understand the basic concepts of relational database. - >>> To master the basics of mySQL and construct queries using mySQL. - Solution Topics include datamodels, database design, relational model, relational algebra, transaction control, concurrency control, storage structures and access techniques.
+Introduces the basic concepts of abstract data types (ADTs).

+Introduces a variety of data structures such as hash tables, search trees, tries, heaps, graphs, B-trees.

+To understand the basic concepts of relational database.

+To master the basics of mySQL and construct queries using mySQL.

+Topics include datamodels, database design, relational model, relational algebra, transaction control, concurrency control, storage structures and access techniques.

-- Ability to select the data structures that efficiently model the information in a problem. - Ability to assess efficiency trade-offs among different data structure implementations or combinations. - Solution Understand the fundamentals of Relational database design and normal forms - Master the basics of mySQL for retrieval and management of data.
+Ability to select the data structures that efficiently model the information in a problem.

+Ability to assess efficiency trade-offs among different data structure implementations or combinations.

+Design programs using a variety of data structures, including binary and general tree structures, search trees, tries, heaps and B-trees.

+Understand the fundamentals of Relational database design and normal forms

+Master the basics of mySQL for retrieval and management of data.

+Ability to understand the basics of transaction processing and concurrency control.

+Ability to handle the database storage structures and access techniques